Jayllyz/mywebsite/content/welleat.md

 Once a place is added by a user and validated by the moderation team, everyone can comment, give a note and use the temperature indicator to quickly show if the place is interesting or not.

-The application is currently under development, we are 5 on the project and its planned for 2021. 🍺
+The application is currently under development, we are 5 on the project and its planned for 2021. [@WellEatApp](https://twitter.com/WellEatApp "Twitter Well Eat")🍺